alaney2/flight-shooter/PROPOSAL.md

 I will be creating a third-person shooter.
-I have background knowledge playing CS:GO.
+I have background knowledge playing CS:GO, GTA V, and Skyrim.

-By the end of Week 1, I hope to have implemented the physics of the game, such as shooting things.
-By the end of Week 2, I hope that I will have implemented the movement.
-I probably will not make a game where the Player will freely move around.
-The game will just automatically move forward by itself.
+Timeline:

+Week1: Implement the physics of the game, such as movement.
+Figure out the shading.

+Week2: Implement the ability to shoot things.

+Week3: Implement a score system and start menu.

-If I finish the project early, I will implement Player movement and health bars for the enemies.
+If I finish the project early, I will implement health bars.